-On February 14, 2019, our Board of Directors authorized the repurchase of up to \$10.0 million of the Company's common stock through transactions on the open market, in privately negotiated purchases or otherwise until February 14, 2020.
-On February 13, 2020, the Board extended the term of the repurchase program to February 14, 2021.
+On February 23, 2021, our Board of Directors authorized the repurchase of up to \$15.0 million of the Company's common stock through transactions on the open market, in privately negotiated purchases or otherwise until February 22, 2022.
 The repurchase program may be suspended or discontinued at any time.
 To date we have not made any repurchases under this program.